PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 18:31:55
+Last updated: 2024-04-02 18:32:28
-Random Quote: Be like the flower, turn your face to the sun. - Kahlil Gibran
+Random Quote: Do more than dream: work. - William Arthur Ward